- Ideas & How-Tos

 Use this checklist when you go to the store and purchase your items.

-Many types of bathroom exhaust fans are available, from the simplest fans, to more elaborate models with built in lights, heaters and timer switches.
+From the simplest fans, to more elaborate models with built in lights, heaters and timer switches, there are many types of bathroom exhaust fans available.
 Some models are designed to be mounted on the ceiling, while others are mounted to the walls.

 Wiring at the Switch